talisma-cassoma/The-method-of-least-squares-on-Matlab/README.md

 So yes! using The method of least squares we can do it, we can predict what are the next sequence values or any other values of a data set

-This code is the application of that math methode, you can try it for and see it
+*This code is the application of that math method*

 # Projet issues